VijayKumarYadav/FlikrTest/README.md

 FlikrTest
 =========

-Using the flickr API write a small app in any language or for any platform you wish that lets the user browse through the flickr results from search for "squirrel".
-You can choose to lay out the app as you wish but the following information should be displayed for each result:
+The project is a test project just to use flickr API.
+It allows user to browse through the flickr results from search for "squirrel" and show following information

     * The image itself